 I had the “Euphoria” as she listed it as the traditional Czech one.
 It was 70% and less than £5.
 I could smell the anise across the table.

 She brings over three shots and glasses.
 She explained the method as she poured the shot into the glass and dipped two sugar cubes in.
 One cube she placed on a saucer and set on fire.
 This would be a sweet thing to eat after the shot to reduce the after taste.
 The other cube stayed in the slotted spoon on top of the glass and she set that on fire.
 For the next minute she dipped the sugar spoon in to keep the fire going.
-Then she put the fire out with the saucer3held over the glass to cut off oxygen.
+Then she put the fire out with the saucer.

 Two of my friends had cocktails, maybe the smarter option.
 Later that night we had another shot in a club but that was just from a bottle.

 Pivo means beer.
 That’s about all I know.
 I don’t drink beer but I can order it.
 The Czech Republic has the highest consumption of beer per person in the world.
-30% more than the second highest4Czechs drink an average of 143.3 litres of beer a year and Namibians 108 litres. more than twice the UKs rate567.7 litres per person per year for the UK and 98.2 litres average for Ireland.
+30% more than the second highest and more than twice the UKs rate.
 It’s hard to say when a normal Czech drinks as those I met were on holiday themselves.
 They started at 10am before getting on the water.

 Most of the time the beer is local and a lager.
 Served with a large head in half litre glass.
 Signs feature the degrees of the beer.
 That’s not the temperature it’s served at or exactly the percentage alcohol.
 It’s sort of the density.
 How much of the weight is made up of sucrose?
 A 10° is lighter than a 12° and also less alcoholic.
 Lighter is more popular.